Fitzroy Bulldogs: Response

 The announcement was met with strong anger from Footscray fans.
 While the merged club was to retain the Bulldogs nickname, the other three areas which most clearly defined the club's identity – its name, colours and home ground – would have come from Fitzroy.
 For this reason, the merger was seen by Footscray fans as a takeover by Fitzroy.
-Class warfare became a very strong theme in the response from Footscray fans, with the merger being portrayed as a club from the working class western suburbs being taken over by the club from the "silvertail" inner suburbs.
-The secretive nature of the merger negotiations, and lack of consultation with members, also drove much of the anger from fans.
+Class warfare became a very strong theme in the response from Footscray fans, with the merger being portrayed as a club from the working-class western suburbs being taken over by the club from the "silvertail" inner suburbs.
+The secretive nature of the merger negotiations, and the lack of consultation with members, also drove much of the anger from fans.
 The Essendon Football Club, which was the next-most western club remaining in the league, received inquiries from many Footscray fans who planned to switch allegiance to the Bombers if the merger went ahead.

 The response from Fitzroy fans, who had endured merger and relocation discussions only three years earlier, was far less negative than the response from Footscray fans, in large part because this merger preserved more of Fitzroy's identity and did not require a relocation.
 Many Fitzroy players, on the other hand, were upset by the merger proposal because the playing group would be broken up by the merger, and many fringe players were fearful for their jobs.
 Players commented that they had almost unanimously favoured relocation to Brisbane over a merger with Melbourne in 1987 for exactly this reason.